robovm/robovm-intellij-plugin/README.md

  * Run configurations for sdks and devices available on your system (using Gradle)
  * Run configuration for launching on device (using Gradle)
  * Run configuration for creating an IPA (using Gradle)
- * Basic project setup (you must force the link of gradle in order to download gradlew)
- * "Hello, World" example project
+ * "Hello, World" example template

 ##Bugs
 Please report any bugs through the github issue tracker